yehia67/documentation/client-libraries/0.1/how-to-guides/go/read-transactions.md

     ```

     :::info:
-    We use the tail transaction hash because, unlike the [bundle hash](root://getting-started/0.1/transactions/bundles.md#bundle-hash), the `signatureMessageFragment` field is part of the hash.
+    We use the tail transaction hash because the `signatureMessageFragment` field is part of the hash.
 Therefore, the message in the transaction is immutable.

+    If you were to use the bundle hash, you may see a different message because anyone can change the message in the tail transaction and attach a copy of the bundle to the Tangle.
     :::

 4. Use the [`GetBundle()`](https://github.com/iotaledger/iota.go/blob/master/.docs/iota.go/reference/api_get_bundle.md) method to get all transactions in the tail transaction's bundle.
 Then, use the [`ExtractJSON()`](https://github.com/iotaledger/iota.go/blob/master/.docs/iota.go/reference/transaction_extract_j_s_o_n.md) method to decode the JSON messages in the `signatureMessageFragment` fields of the transactions and print them to the console